-The trigger guard, in heavy duty polymer, has an innovative new texture.
+The trigger guard is made of heavy duty polymer.
 Its new semi-square shape makes finger positioning easier.
 The rounded shape and absence of sharp corners have been designed for more rapid, more secure trigger grip.
 The use of a technopolymer ensures that the colour will remain in the parts traditionally subject to rubbing while at the same time enhancing sensitivity of touch in cold climates.
 The opening of the trigger guard is bigger so the trigger is accessible even to a gloved hand.